digitalbricklayer/digitalbricklayer.github.io/_posts/2018-01-08-design-outline-0-5-milestone.md

 * Insert a column before or after selected column
 * Insert a row before or after of selected row
 * Edit column title
-* Edit cell content which may include text or image
+* Edit cell content which will be limited to just text
 * Delete selected row
 * Delete selected column

 ## Summary
 Whilst the 0.5 milestone will not build a releasable product, it will go a long way towards making one.
-At the very least it will build a workable prototype so that a decision can be made about whether the Workspace is something that is worthy to be built into a product.
+At the very least it will build a workable prototype so that a decision can be made about whether the Workspace is something that is worth building into a product.